hckops/hckctl/README.md

 hckctl box --local ../megalopolis/box/preview/powershell.yml
 ```

 Please, feel free to contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more community templates to the catalog.
-Don't forget to :star: the project!
+Credits should go to all the authors and maintainers for their amazing open source tools, without them this project wouldn't exist!

 <!--